qmetry/qaf/pages/latest/custom_component.md

 {% include inline_image.html file="CustomComponent3.png" alt="Custom Component " %}

-You can notice that in page list of property is defined as list of Property component.
+You can notice that in page list of property is defined as a list of Property component.
 The property component also defines RateOptions component and a calendar component.

 The next step is overriding equals method to search specific component from list of component.
 For example below sample code demonstrate that we can match property component with string (name or id of property) or a data bean.